 - Interact and get to know the translators and/or the national facilitators.
 Find the best ways to stay in touch so that you can continue to gather requests after you leave.
-This will allow you to follow their progress and continue to be the point person for you team of prayer warriors.
 We need to cover them in prayer, praying for specific needs and requests that they have.

 A Final Word: Be strong in the Lord and in his mighty power.
 Put on all of God’s armor so that you will be able to stand firm against all strategies of the devil.
 For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world, against mighty powers in this dark world, and against evil spirits in the heavenly places.